Prep Time: 15 minutes

-Transfer the vacuum sealed chicken to a protein pan and cover with water.
-Insert pan into the upper-right section of your Suvie.
-Place the orzo and ½ tsp salt in the starch pan.
-Insert My Cook settings and cook immediately or schedule.
+1).
+Transfer the vacuum sealed chicken to a Suvie pan and cover with water.
+Insert pan into the bottom of your Suvie.
+Input settings and cook now or schedule.

-While the halloumi and chicken broil, combine the red wine vinegar and minced garlic in a large bowl; let the garlic sit for at least 5 minutes.
+4) While the halloumi and chicken broil, combine 1 tbsp red wine vinegar and 2 minced garlic in a large bowl; let sit for at least 5 minutes.

-Dice the cucumber, quarter cherry tomatoes, finely chop the mint, and add to the bowl with the garlic along with the orzo, olive oil, and oregano.
+5) Dice the cucumber, quarter cherry tomatoes, finely chop the mint, and add to the bowl with the garlic along with the orzo, remaining 3 tbsp olive oil, and 1 tsp oregano.

 Rosé is the perfect wine to pair with this salad.
 A good quality, ideally dry, Rosé will work well in tandem with the salty notes of the halloumi cheese.
 If that wasn’t reason enough, Rosé is also an ideal wine to pair with chicken.